overture-stack/website/markdown/documentation/song/user/submit.md

 Wrote manifest file 'manifest.txt' for analysisId 'a4142a01-1274-45b4-942a-01127465b422'
 ```

-The `manifest.txt` file will be written out to defined output file path.
+The `manifest.txt` file will be written out to a defined output file path.
 If the output directory does not exist, it will be automatically created.

 ## Step 4.
 Upload your data files to cloud storage

-Upload all the files associated to the analysis using the score-client `upload` command:
+Upload all the files associated with the analysis using the score-client `upload` command:

 ```bash
 .bin/score-client  upload --manifest manifest.txt
 ```

-Once the file(s) successfully upload you will receive an `Upload completed` message.
+Once the file(s) successfully upload, you will receive an `Upload completed` message.

 ### Troubleshooting Upload

 - If you receive a connection or internal server error message, have your admin check that Song and Score are configured to talk to each other correctly.

-Sometimes if an upload is stuck, you can reinitiate the upload using the `--force` command.
+Sometimes, if an upload is stuck, you can reinitiate the upload using the `--force` command.

 ```bash
 .bin/score-client  upload --manifest manifest.txt --force